-- 4.4 A 30 year Business Plan for the HRA is regularly updated to ensure that housing stock can be brought up to and maintained at the Scottish Housing Quality Standard (SHQS) and can achieve Energy Efficiency Standard for Social Housing (EESSH) by 2020. - 4.5 To ensure that the General Services Capital Plan is affordable and sustainable, the draft Capital Plan is reviewed in the context of the Council's financial planning processes for the General Fund.
-It is recognised that the Council's current asset base is not sustainable in the current financial climate, and this was affirmed by Council on 30 March 2016 (paragraph 7 of the Minute refers).
+- 4.4 A 30 year Business Plan for the HRA is regularly updated to ensure that housing stock can be brought up to and maintained at the Scottish Housing Quality Standard (SHQS) and can achieve Energy Efficiency Standard for Social Housing (EESSH) by 2020 by 31 December 2020.
+A new standard (EESSH2) is to be introduced from 2020 to 2030. - 4.5 To ensure that the General Services Capital Plan is affordable and sustainable, the draft Capital Plan is reviewed in the context of the Council's financial planning processes for the General Fund.
+The Council's policy decision to move away from Make do and Mend, which has underpinned the capital plan in recent years, will require appropriate work to be forward planned and commissioned in the context of the developing Learning Estate Strategy, office, stores and depot review and Sport and Leisure Business Plan. - It is recognised that the Council's current asset base is not sustainable in the current financial climate, and this was affirmed by Council on 30 March 2016 (paragraph 7 of the Minute refers).
 As a consequence of this, Council on 25 May 2016 (paragraph 11 of the minute refers) approved an interim approach to capital expenditure, focussed on avoiding potentially abortive spend, which is known as Make Do and Mend.
-Under this policy expenditure on buildings is to be limited to that necessary to keep them open and functioning whilst minimising health and safety risks to service users and staff. - 4.6 A Property Asset Management Appraisal has been carried out with a view to identifying the Council's optimal property asset base and an action plan arising from this is reported to Council (12 December 2018).
+Under this policy expenditure on buildings is to be limited to that necessary to keep them open and functioning whilst minimising health and safety risks to service users and staff. - 4.6 A Property Asset Management Appraisal (PAMA)has beenwas carried out with a view to identifying the Council's optimal property asset base and an action plan arising from this is was reported to Council (12 December 2018) with an update approved by Council on 29 October 2019.. - 4.7 Recent work on the Learning Estate Strategy, PAMA, and Sport and Leisure Business Plan, along with development of Community Asset Transfer (CAT) and changes in ICT policies, require review of the Council's Asset Standards, and a comprehensive review will be carried out and reported during 2021/22.